-A Chip Pan is actually a pot; a deep pot used to fry chips (aka “French Fries” in America) in on stove-top burners.
+A chip pan is a deep pot used to fry chips (aka “French Fries” in America) in on stove-top burners.

 For electric ones, see the entry on Deep Fat Fryers.

-Chip Pans are made from aluminum or stainless steel, and come with a wire basket for handling the chips with.
+Chip pans are made from typically made from aluminum or stainless steel, and come with a wire basket for handling the chips with.
 Older ones are cast iron.
 Not all modern ones are dishwasher safe; ask before purchasing if this is important to you.